Talbina Recipe: what makes it the ultimate ancient remedy

 • A pinch of salt

-1. In a pot, whisk the barley flour with cold water until smooth.
+1. Step 1 – Mix the Base: In a pot, whisk the barley flour with cold water until smooth and lump-free.

-3. Gradually add boiling water while stirring continuously.
+2. Step 2 – Add Hot Water: Gradually pour in the boiling water while stirring continuously.

-Tip: Never cook the whole dish in milk—it may burn or curdle.
+Tip: Never cook the entire dish in milk—it may burn or curdle.
+Add it only at the end if you like a creamier texture.

 Tips for a Perfect Talbina